 - Walter is a grouchy old guy who insults everyone.

-- Jeff himself is very defensive about his act, and can get rude when others cut in, whether it be audience members or Guitar Guy.
+- Jeff himself (or at least his stage persona) is very defensive about his act, and can get rude when others cut in, whether it be audience members or Guitar Guy.
 He'll usually make up for it, though.
-This could be part of his stage persona though.

 - Keet: When Peanut isn't being rude, he's a hyper spazz.